DeveloperOmarFaruk/react-cooky-cooking-class/README.md

 #
 ## Project Details
 #
 Cooky is a Template Kit for quickly and easily creating websites for your business.
 This kit has been optimized for use with the free Hello Elementor theme but may be used with most themes that support Elementor.
-Cooky provide you with various pages and Blocks including Home, About Us, Contact, Service, Trainer, Course, Course-Detail, Pricing, Blog, 404.
+Cooky provides you with various pages and Blocks including Home, About Us, Contact, Service, Trainer, Course, Course-Detail, Pricing, Blog, 404.
 #
 ### `Technology Use`
 #
 1. React JS
 2. React Hooks
-3. Event Handelears
+3. Event Handlers
 4. Arrow Functions
 5. Fetch API
 6. React Router